 Most of the options in this tab require a more detailed understanding of what’s going on.
 Some, like the WebP option, probably require some configuration on the server.
 If you want to work with these options, I recommend checking in with the developer’s documentation.

 By default, EWWW Image Optimizer optimizers new files you upload to the Media Library.
 But you can also use the Bulk Optimize tool to work on files already in WordPress.

 Once you start the process, it’ll give you a progress report in real-time as well as telling you how much was saved for each image.
 If you’ve enabled some of the extra PNG optimization options, don’t panic if it seems to slow down on PNG files–that’s normal.

 One of the important things about running optimization on the server is that it also optimizes all of the thumbnail and other media sizes that are created automatically when you upload images to WordPress.
-You’ll notice here I have a lot of extra thumbnail and image sizes that have been generated for various uses that area created by WordPress’s [add_image_size [function(http://codex.wordpress.org/Function_Reference/add_image_size).
+You’ll notice here that I have a lot of extra thumbnail and image sizes that have been generated for various uses that are created by WordPress’s [add_image_size [function(http://codex.wordpress.org/Function_Reference/add_image_size).

 Running the Bulk Optimize function will probably take a while.
 The images have to go from your server to EWWW’s optimization servers, and back again.
 But the good news is that you should only have to run the bulk optimization service once.

 And something to be aware of if you’ve activated EWWW Image Optimizer Cloud at the network level on a multisite installation is that although you access the settings at the network admin level, bulk optimization has to be done on a site by site basis because each site has its own media library.